rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/network-layout-communication/_index.md

 that particular deployment.
 Additionally, the endpoint is randomised and has a unique set of encryption keys and credentials to ensure security.

+{{% notice note %}}
+If you experience the ***incoming connection failed: unable to receive data from sender, check sender's logs for details*** error, please ignore it.
+You can still continue using rapyuta.io platform.
+{{% /notice %}}

 {{% notice info %}}
 [Multi-robot communication support](/core-concepts/network-layout-communication/multi-robot-communication/) in rapyuta.io
 {{% /notice %}}